Krillere/Expressions/README.md

 # Expressions

 A simple compiler for a simple functional programming language.
 Everything is an expression, hence the name.
+The compiler is written in Swift 3.0.

+# The language

 ## Functions
 Functions are declared by using the following general syntax: